-By Brigadier General (ret) Simon Sharaf for Veterans Today
+By Brigadier General (ret) Simon Sharaf for VT

 Taliban and USA are in CONSTANT negotiations over withdrawal of US forces from Afghanistan.
 A draft pact addressing mutual sensitivities is concluded.
 The two parties facilitated by Pakistan will again meet towards end February to build a roadmap on the skeletal agreement.

 The best solutions must consider lessons learnt from the Soviet withdrawal in 1989, leaving power in hands of proxies and ignoring a broad based representative government.
 A representative government for Afghanistan does not mean democracy.
 Besides the people, it also means coopting various warring groups, warlords and educated elites.
 Links with drug mafia and gun running are intrinsic.
 So unless these groups are satisfied, they have many supporters to make them disruptive.

 USA, the Afghan resistance, Taliban and Pakistan have been here before as a resistance to Soviet occupation and then a broad based alliance approved by Pakistan and USA.

 Return of warlords gave meteoric rise to Taliban.
 They over ran most Mujahedeen groups led by warlords and fought fierce battles with Al Qaeda.

 Then came 9/11; a strategic time jump that caught everyone unprepared.
 Taliban became the enemy and Pakistan an untrusted ally.
 The logic of Afghan invasion was not built on strategic logic.
 Emotive factors of revenge, hate and superiority slowly deflated egos.
 The cost in terms of bloodshed and human misery has been colossal.